RyanDewey/RyanDewey/README.md

 # Hi!
 I'm Ryan!

 # 💫 About Me:
-I'm a Computer Science student at Saddleback College!<br>
+I'm a Computer Science and Engineering student at UCLA!<br>

 ## 🌐 Socials: